0

 Bring a first aid kit, extra clothing, extra food and plenty of water.

-Get familiar with your route and bring a GPS or map and compass – and know how to use them
+Get familiar with your route, download your maps and trail info using an app like AllTrails, and bring a GPS or map and compass – and know how to use them

 Know the limits and skills of every hiker in your group.
 Some trails will require technical gear or advanced hiking skills to conquer.